 This review originally appeared on The Star Wars Report.

-This review was completed using a copy of Alphabet Squadron provided by Del Rey.
+This review was completed using a copy of A Crash of Fate provided by Disney Lucasfilm Press.